Neo-47/RL-in-a-Nutshell/DQN /Human level control through deep RL/README.md

 in almost all the games, and performs at a level that is broadly comparable with or superior to a professional human games tester (that is, operationalized as a level of 75% or above) in the majority of games.
 Audio output was disabled for both human players and agents.
+The sensory input was equated between human and the agent.
 Error bars indicate s.d. across the 30 evaluation episodes, starting with different initial conditions.